Enhancing Visual Feature Attribution via Weighted Integrated Gradients: Experiments

 \subsection{Qualitative Analysis}

 \textbf{a.
-Evaluating on AUC of Deletion and Overlap score} Table~\ref{tb:auccompare} compares Expected Gradients (EG) and our proposed Weighted Integrated Gradients (WG) across six backbone models using two metrics: AUC of Deletion (lower is better) and AUC of Overlap (higher is better).
-Reported values include mean $\pm$ standard deviations, relative improvements, and $p$-values from significance t-tests.
+Evaluating on AUC of Deletion and Overlap score} Table~\ref{tb:auccompare} compares Expected Gradients (EG) and our proposed Weighted Integrated Gradients (WG) across seven backbone models using two metrics: AUC of Deletion (lower is better) and AUC of Overlap (higher is better).
+Reported values include mean $\pm$ standard deviations, relative improvements (Rel.I), and $p$-values from significance t-tests.

-WG significantly outperforms EG on Deletion AUC for all models.
-For instance, on DenseNet121, WG reduces the AUC from 0.082 to 0.062 (24.40\% improvement, $p = 0.000$).
-Similar improvements are observed on MobileNetV2 (26.21\%, $p = 0.007$), ResNet50 (35.28\%, $p = 0.002$), ResNet101 (34.40\%, $p = 0.001$), VGG16 (24.15\%, $p = 0.002$), and VGG19 (24.65\%, $p = 0.020$), indicating WG’s superior ability to identify impactful features.
+WG obtains lower Deletion AUC than EG on all evaluated models, with paired tests indicating statistically significant differences under this protocol.
+For instance, on DenseNet121, WG reduces the AUC from 0.084 to 0.064 (24.03\% improvement, $p = 0.000$).
+Similar improvements are observed on MobileNetV2 (29.57\%, $p = 0.011$), ResNet50 (34.35\%, $p = 0.002$), ResNet101 (36.01\%, $p = 0.000$), VGG16 (23.25\%, $p = 0.002$), VGG19 (24.63\%, $p = 0.018$), and ViT-B/16 (19.36\%, $p = 0.024$), indicating WG’s improved ability to identify impactful features.

-WG also consistently improves Overlap AUC, achieving better alignment with salient regions.
-Notable gains include 17.20\% on ResNet101, 14.72\% on ResNet50, 15.03\% on VGG16, and 15.34\% on VGG19, with over 10\% improvement even on MobileNetV2 and DenseNet121—all statistically significant.
+WG also obtains higher Overlap AUC than EG across the evaluated models, indicating stronger spatial agreement with the available segmentation masks under the selected protocol.
+The largest gains are on ResNet101 (18.55\%), VGG16 (15.33\%), and ResNet50 (14.85\%), with over 10\% improvement on MobileNetV2 (10.82\%) and DenseNet121 (10.59\%); smaller but still significant gains are observed on VGG19 (7.38\%) and ViT-B/16 (5.69\%), all statistically significant.

-A deeper analysis confirms WG’s robustness: on shallow architectures like VGG16/19, it brings modest gains in Overlap AUC but significant improvements in Deletion AUC, reflecting better feature selection.
+Further analysis shows consistent WG gains: on shallow architectures like VGG16/19, it brings modest gains in Overlap AUC but significant improvements in Deletion AUC, reflecting better feature selection.
 On deeper models such as DenseNet121 and ResNet101, WG achieves larger gains on both metrics, demonstrating its scalability and effectiveness in modeling complex feature hierarchies.
 For visualization, Fig. \ref{fig:ten_label} illustrates that our method, Weighted Integrated Gradients (WG), produces sharper and more relevant saliency maps compared to the baseline Expected Gradients across various models.

-These results support our core hypothesis: weighting baselines by fitness mitigates EG’s uniform sampling bias, yielding more accurate and interpretable attributions.
-WG achieves an average 24.8\% improvement in Deletion AUC and consistent gains in Overlap AUC.
-Its ability to discard suboptimal baselines (see Section 3) also improves efficiency without compromising accuracy.
-Together, these findings affirm WG’s practical and theoretical strengths for reliable explanations in real-world applications.